Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSessionSendReceiveUsingQueueClient/readme.md

 			new SessionHandlerOptions(ExceptionReceivedHandler)
             {
 				// Maximum number of Concurrent calls to the callback `ProcessSessionMessagesAsync`
-                // Value 2 below indicates the callback can be called with 2 messages in parallel.
+                // Value 2 below indicates the callback can be called with a message for 2 unique
-                // Set it according to how many messages the application wants to process in parallel.
+                // session Id's in parallel.
+Set it according to how many messages the application
+                // wants to process in parallel.
 				MaxConcurrentSessions = 2,

 				// Indicates the maximum time the Session Pump should wait for receiving messages for sessions.